devbotmail/Mybot/README.md

 npm update
 ```
 ## Run
 ```bash
 node .
 ```
-2. Wait for bot starting...
-3. Scan QR code from 2nd device.
-(Go to whatsapp > Linked Devices > Join `Multi Device Beta` > Click on `link device`)
-4. Now your bot is ready to rock n roll.

 #### If npm install failed, try using yarn instead of npm
 ```sh